AndrewJByrne/GoodAsOldPhones-Swift/README.md

 Again, not a complaint about the course at all - this is just a gripe based on my limited time using XCode, with the trackpad on my 12 inch MacBook.
 Jumping between windows, icons and window names are not intuitive to me (yet) and a few other quirks made my progress a little slower.
 That said, all can easily be remedied with practice!

-# Learnings at 10,000 feet
-Building a simple app like GoodAsOldPhones was useful for highlighting some key concepts:
-* Getting started with the Single View Application template in XCode (mind you, we end up with 3 views)
-* MVC and the concepts of Views and Controllers
-* Using the various XCode editors to produce UI on the main Storyboard
-* Different types of ViewControllers
-* How to layout a table/list
-* Navigating between views using Segues
-* Optional variables and the use of the question mark
-* Optional binding
-* Use of the Guard statement and hwo it helps de-nest "if let" trees
-* Arrays and classes.

 # Gamification
 I really enjoyed the pace of the course, the fact that each "level" was short and that you gather points by completing challenges at the end of each level.
 Finally, beign able to easily tweet and add thsi new badge to my LinkedIn profile was also  :+1: